 The value of a brain injury case depends on a number of factors highly individual to your case.

-The Bradley Law Firm will assess your case and give you an estimate of your claim’s value based on factors like:
+Bradley Law Personal Injury Lawyers will assess your case and give you an estimate of your claim’s value based on factors like:

 - Whether you contributed to your accident

 - The severity and type of injury you sustained

 - The long-term consequences of your injury

 - Whether your injury left you with permanent impairment and disability that prevents you from working